 Dr. Mattison was born in Brooklyn, NY and grew up in Long Island.
 After earning degrees at Georgetown University and Weston Jesuit School of Theology - and spending two years as a Catholic elementary school teacher - he pursued doctoral studies at the University of Notre Dame.
 During these years he was fortunate enough to study Thomistic moral theology under Dr. Jean Porter, and spend a year on a Fulbright Fellowship in Fribourg, Switzerland doing dissertation research under the guidance of Fr.
 Servais Pincakers, O.P.
-After obtaining his degree, he spent two years teaching at Notre Dame, and another two at Mount St. Mary's University in Emmitsburg, MD before his appointment at the Catholic University of America.
+After obtaining his degree, he spent two years teaching at Notre Dame, and another two at Mount St. Mary's University in Emmitsburg, MD before his appointment at the Catholic University of America’s School of Theology & Religious Studies (TRS).

-Besides having served in leadership roles in the Ethics and Catholic Theology Group and Moral Theology Group at the Society of Christian Ethics and Catholic Theological Society of America, respectively, Dr. Mattison co-founded and served as Executive Director of the New Wine, New Wineskins symposium for pre-tenure Catholic moral theologians held annualy at the University of Notre Dame. he currently serves as Associate Dean for Undergraduate Studies at the School of Theology and Religious Studies at The Catholic University of America.
+Besides having served in leadership roles in the Ethics and Catholic Theology Group and Moral Theology Groups at the Society of Christian Ethics and Catholic Theological Society of America, respectively, Dr. Mattison co-founded and served as Executive Director of the New Wine, New Wineskins symposium for pre-tenure Catholic moral theologians held annually at the University of Notre Dame. he currently serves as Interim Dean at the School of Theology and Religious Studies at The Catholic University of America.

 Areas of Expertise